Adversarial hypothesis testing and a quantum Stein's Lemma for restricted measurements: Distinguishing quantum states with restricted measurements

 \subsubsection{Superadditivity}

 When we consider families of states and measurements, it is not {\em a priori} clear whether the distinguishability per system should increase or decrease with the number of systems.
 We say that a quantity $f(\rho)$ is {\em subadditive} if $f(\rho_{XY}) \leq f(\rho_X) + f(\rho_Y)$ (e.g., entropy) and {\em superadditive} if $f(\rho_{XY}) \geq f(\rho_X) + f(\rho_Y)$ (e.g., most entanglement measures).
-A function $f$ is weakly subadditive (resp. superadditive) if $f(\rho^{\ot n})$ is $\leq n f(\rho)$ (resp., $\geq n f(\rho)$).
+A function $f$ is weakly subadditive $f(\rho^{\ot n})\leq n f(\rho)$ and is weakly superadditive if $f(\rho^{\ot n})\geq n f(\rho)$).
 If a function is both (weakly) subadditive and superadditive then we say it is (weakly) {\em additive.}